gemini-cli-extensions/bigquery-data-analytics/DEVELOPER.md

 be successfully installed by the Gemini CLI.

 Currently, there are no automated unit or integration test suites within this repository.
 All functional testing must be performed manually.
-All tools are currently tested in the [MCP Toolbox GitHub](https://github.com/googleapis/mcp-toolbox).
+All skills are currently tested in the [MCP Toolbox GitHub](https://github.com/googleapis/mcp-toolbox).

 ### Other GitHub Checks